- Share this article on Facebook

 - Share this article on Tumblr

 On Sept.
 23, 1994, after a premiere at the Toronto film fest, The Shawshank Redemption hit theaters nationwide.
-The Morgan Freeman film eventually nabbed seven Oscar nominations.
+The Morgan Freeman and Tim Robbins film eventually nabbed seven Oscar nominations.
 The Hollywood Reporter’s original review is below:

 Castle Rock has tapped into the wellspring of yet another Stephen King novella, from the same collection as Stand by Me.
 While it seems unlikely that this well-wrought film about hope and friendship in a maximum security prison will do Stand by Me-level business, The Shawshank Redemption should appeal to a mature audience.
 The marketing challenge will be to lure a mainstream audience to this dark drama starring Tim Robbins and Morgan Freeman with, to boot, an enigmatic title.